Medicare 2020 changes will increase your Practice Revenue by 20%:

-The changes in Medicare’s physician’s payment fee schedule (PFS) for 2020 have come into effect from January 1st, 2020.
+The new physician’s payment fee schedule (PFS) have been in effect since January 1st, 2020.
 In case you missed the updates or are struggling to understand the impact of these changes for your medical practice, we have broken them down for you.

 As always, there is good news and bad news.
 But the way we see it, if you manage the billing processes of your medical practice effectively, you have far more to gain than lose with the new changes in the PFS.